aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 > The two downloadable files below were uploaded on 29 May 2020 and relate to the cumulative number of daily deaths from 1 March to 18 May 2018, 2019 and 2020 and the number of daily deaths reported electronically up to 22 May.

-Now let's try to make visualize these data.
+Now let's try to visualize these data.

 ## Imports